Trump fires broadside at Michael Cohen, denies claim on meeting with Russian lawyer

 Cohen’s attorney Davis did not immediately respond to Fox News’ request for comment.

+Cohen is currently under criminal investigation as part of a grand jury probe into his personal business dealings.
+His personal properties were raided earlier this year by investigators.
+The tape, leaked to CNN by his attorney this week, was seized in the raid.

+Federal investigators are probing his personal business dealings, including a $130,000 hush money payment made to porn star Stormy Daniels in the weeks leading up to the 2016 presidential election, and his involvement in the New York City taxi cab industry.

-The June 2016 meeting was first reported by The New York Times in the summer of 2017, reigniting claims that the Trump campaign coordinated with Russia during the presidential election.
+But his latest claim referring to the June 9, 2016 meeting was first reported by The New York Times in the summer of 2017, reigniting claims that the Trump campaign coordinated with Russia during the presidential election.

 Trump Jr., his brother-in-law Jared Kushner, and then-campaign chairman Paul Manafort were known to have attended the meeting with Kremlin-linked attorney Natalia Veselnitskaya.